 How to Recover Deleted Pictures or Fix a Damaged SD Card

-Option 1: Check the Physical Components
+1. Check the Physical Components

-If you can read your card in the camera but not in the computer, try a different computer or a different SD card reader.
+If you can read your card in the camera but not in the computer, try a different computer or a different card reader.
 If you have a USB cord that connects your camera directly to the computer, try reading the files that way.

 SD cards can also get surprisingly dirty.
 If you are using an older card, clean the metal contacts on the back with a cotton swab and rubbing alcohol.
-You can also try cleaning out your SD card reader or USB cord using a can of compressed air to carefully remove any dust build up.
+You can also try cleaning out your SD card reader or USB cord using a can of compressed air to carefully remove any dust build-up.

-Option 2: SD Card Recovery Software
+2. SD Card Recovery Software

-When you use a photo recovery software, you’ll plug the SD card into the computer (or plug your camera with the SD card inside into the computer).
+When you use a photo recovery software, you’ll plug the SD card into a computer (or plug your camera with the SD card inside into the computer).
 With the program open, you’ll locate your SD card and click scan.
 The process often takes several minutes.

 After the scan, you’ll see a preview of the images the program is able to recover — you’ll need to purchase the program to actually move forward with downloading those files to your hard drive, but the software is often worth recovering those lost photos.

-Option 3: Use a Data Recovery Service
+3. Use Data Recovery Services

-The DIY software is a good option for quickly recovering files from accidental deletions or card errors.
-But what if the software didn’t work or your card is too damaged to even be recognized?
+DIY software is a good option for quickly recovering files from accidental deletions or card errors.
+But what if the software didn’t work or your SD card is too damaged to even be recognized?
 There is one more option, but it’s also the most expensive one.
 Still, if those images are very valuable to you, it could be worth a shot.

 With a card recovery service, you take the SD card into a store or ship it to a company, they work to recover the files and will either upload any recovered files to a cloud storage system or send them to you on a new card.

 Start by taking your SD card into a local camera or electronics store and asking about recovery prices and options — local stores could have the best deals.
 Then, find out what company your SD card manufacturer recommends.

 When comparing data recovery companies, it’s important to check their policies on cards that cannot be recovered.
 Many have a small fee just to check the card, while others could charge that high total even if they can’t recover any data.

-Hillary is a technology writer and photographer based in Michigan.
+Hillary is a freelance technology writer and wedding photographer based in Michigan.
+She worked as a photojournalist for several years and then started her own business.
 While her favorite tech brands are Apple and Nikon, she enjoys exploring all but the most frustrating new devices.